Henry D. Abelove

-Henry D. Abelove is an American historian and literary critic, most of whose writings focus on the history of sex during the modern era.
-He is widely considered to be an important figure in the development of gay and lesbian studies and queer theory.
+Henry D. Abelove is an American historian and literary critic.
+Most of his writings focus on the history of sex during the modern era, and he is widely considered to be an important figure in the development of gay and lesbian studies and queer theory.
 He is best known for his groundbreaking books The Evangelist of Desire: John Wesley and the Methodists (Stanford University Press, 1990) and Deep Gossip (University of Minnesota Press, 2003) along with The Lesbian and Gay Studies Reader (Routledge, 1993) (co-edited with Michele Aina Barale and David Halperin) which codified the fields of gay and lesbian studies and queer theory and provided them with their first teaching anthology.

 Early life

-He was born in 1945 in Montgomery, Alabama to Bernice Kasover Abelove, a homemaker, and to Leo Abelove, a grocer.
-When he was still a child, the family moved to Utica, New York, where he attended the public schools and also the religious school of Utica's Temple Beth-El.
-He was graduated from Harvard College A.B. magna cum laude in History in 1966, and he took a PhD in history at Yale University in 1978.
+He was born in 1945 in Montgomery, Alabama, to Bernice Kasover Abelove, a homemaker, and to Leo Abelove, a grocer.
+When he was still a child, the family moved to Utica, New York, where he attended public schools and the religious school of Utica's Temple Beth-El.
+He graduated from Harvard University with an A.B., magna cum laude, in history in 1966.
+He received a PhD in history from Yale University in 1978.